ccmcdaniel/Kivy-Tic-Tac-Toe-Complete/README.md

-# Tic Tac Toe Front-End Demo
+# Tic Tac Toe Full Implementation

 This project is a full demonstration of a MPA implemented using the MVC design model.